CodeMesh15/Topological-Language-Model/README.md

 # Topological-Language-Model
 ![image](https://github.com/user-attachments/assets/287f555f-8a1a-447e-b874-5f11f356f493)
-Topological Language Models (TopoLMs) - a new class of neural architectures that leverage topological concepts to capture the intrinsic geometric structure of language data that traditional methods systematically miss
+Topological Language Models (TopoLMs) - a new class of neural architectures that leverage topological concepts to capture the intrinsic geometric structure of language data that traditional methods systematically miss.
+The core innovation lies in treating text not as mere sequences or bags of words, but as complex topological spaces where words form manifolds, relationships exhibit higher-order structure, and linguistic patterns persist across multiple scales.
+This approach enables the extraction of stable topological features that provide deeper insights into semantic structure, grammatical relationships, and discourse patterns